Huangzhw0221/812-research-group/content/post/25-06-03-congratulations-ICML-2025/index.md

   focal_point: 'top'
 ---

 In May this year, the selection results of ICML, an international top-tier event in the field of machine learning, were announced, and a high-quality paper from our research group was successfully selected.
-ICML, namely the International Conference on Machine Learning, is of great influence in the field of artificial intelligence and ranks among the top-notch academic conferences.
-It has been rated as a CCF-A class international top-level conference by the China Computer Federation (with an h5-index as high as 257, comparable to the top of SCI Zone 1).
-Together with NeurIPS and ICLR, it is hailed as one of the three most authoritative international top-tier academic conferences in the field of artificial intelligence and machine learning.

 <!--more-->